hhtek/aip-assessment-03/README.md

     Tubple declaration with all CAPITAL LETTERS.
     """
     ```
-3. Imported libraries are categorised, sorted in alphabetical order, and separated by an empty line.
+3. Imported libraries are categorised, sorted in alphabetical order, and separated by an empty line.<br/>
     Below is an example of grouping django's libraries, and project's libraries/functions
     ```python
     from django.conf import settings